 - hyper-weight

 Together, these constitute the most common causes of death worldwide.
-Metabolic syndrome was also one of the most important underlying factors that caused people to succumb to COVID-19, which illustrates again the importance of metabolic health for health and longevity.
+Metabolic syndrome was also one of the most important underlying factors that caused people to succumb to COVID-19, which illustrates the importance of metabolic health for health and longevity.

 Metabolic health depends on a number of things.
 These include genetics, exercise status, a variety of different hormones, muscle mass, and body fat levels (particularly the amount of visceral adiposity).
 These factors can tilt metabolism towards a more healthy or a less healthy state.